Northern Virginia Divorce Lawyers

 Finally, if the spouses remain unable to agree on the terms of their divorce agreement, a trial will be held and a judge will decide the issues.
 There are cases where there may be a novel or undecided legal issue or where the opposing spouse is unreasonable so that a trial is justified.

-In cases where trial necessary, our lawyers have significant trial and litigation experience.
+In cases where trial necessary, our family lawyers have significant trial and litigation experience.
 If warranted, our attorney’s fight for your interests in the courtroom.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.